discourse/discourse/plugins/discourse-details/README.md

 HTML 5.1 `<details>` polyfill for [Discourse](https://www.discourse.org).

-NOTE: Does not work on IE9.
+NOTE: Does not work on IE9, but we don't support IE9 as of Jan 1 2016.

 ## Usage